 Dr. Rill has extensive experience in treating all levels of athletics and believes in a team approach to taking care of injured athletes.
 He specializes in non-operative and operative care of all aspects of sports medicine.
 Dr. Rill believes in returning the athlete to competition when they are medically safe to do so and able to compete at a high level.

 Dr. Rill received his undergraduate education at U of M and medical education at Wayne State.
-Orthopaedic residency was completed at McLaren regional medical center in Flint, MI.
+The orthopedic residency was completed at McLaren regional medical center in Flint, MI.
 Sports fellowship was completed at the highly respected Cincinnati Sports Medicine program, Ohio.
 Dr. Rill currently serves as a clinical instructor for Henry Ford Orthopaedic Residency program, Division Head of Sports Medicine and Vice Chair of Operations for the Department of Orthopaedics.
-Dr. Rill is board certified in orthopaedic surgery and sub-specialty certified in sports medicine.
+Dr. Rill is board certified in orthopedic surgery and sub-specialty certified in sports medicine.

 Currently seeing patients at the William Clay Ford Center for Athletic Medicine and Henry Ford Medical Center - Lakeside, Dr. Rill is also the director of the Joint Preservation Program and Fellowship Program at Henry Ford Health System.